Country music star Eric Church slams NRA for Las Vegas massacre

 Mandalay Bay owner sues Las Vegas shooting victimsJul.17.201801:44

-Church — who was nominated for the Country Music Association's Entertainer of the Year in 2017 — told the music magazine that while he owns about a half-dozen guns, he supports reforms such as closing gun-show loopholes, improving background checks, and banning bump stocks, which investigators say Paddock used to fire bullets more quickly.
+Church — who was nominated for the Country Music Association's Entertainer of the Year in 2017 — told the music magazine that while he owns about a half-dozen guns, he supports reforms such as closing gun-show loopholes, improving background checks, and banning bump stocks.

 "I’m a Second Amendment guy,” Church said.
 “That’s in the Constitution, it’s people’s right, and I don’t believe it’s negotiable.
 But nobody should have that many guns and that much ammunition and we don’t know about it.
 Nobody should have 21 AKs and 10,000 rounds of ammunition and we don’t know who they are."

+The NRA, he added, has "been a bit of a roadblock.
+I don’t care who you are — you shouldn’t have that kind of power over elected officials.
+To me it’s cut-and-dried: The gun-show [loophole] would not exist if it weren’t for the NRA, so at this point in time, if I was an NRA member, I would think I had more of a problem than the solution.”

-Church's comments were part of a wide-ranging interview that also touched on a health scare involving a blood clot in his chest, his disdain for Garth Brooks' lip-syncing, plus the 2016 election.
+Church's comments were part of a wide-ranging interview that also touched on a health scare involving a blood clot in his chest, his disdain for Garth Brooks' lip-syncing and the 2016 election.
 Church did not cast a vote in 2016, but in past years has voted both Republican and Democrat.

 Church had already left Las Vegas when the massacre happened during fellow country music star Jason Aldean's performance.
 He found out via text that there was an active shooter.